Business College of Business

 The Consortium of Universities for International Business (CIMBA) offers summer and semester undergraduate courses and summer graduate courses in the Veneto region in Italy.
 Due to the extensive credit options available, students should verify with an academic advisor or reference the Business Abroad website for applicable degree credit.

-Other study abroad programs are available in many other countries with many credit hour and semester options.
-Students should refer to the Global Experiences website for more information.
+Other study abroad programs are available in a variety of other countries with many credit hour and semester options.
+Students should refer to the Business Abroad website or the Global Experiences website for more information.

 Senior Check